elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 #### Changed

 - **The Fluentd deplyoment has changed considerably and users must ensure that their custom filters continue to work as expected.**

+#### Updated

+- **Cert-manager updated to `v1.11.0`**
-- **In 1.10 the containers in pods created by cert-manager have been renamed to better reflect what they do.
-This can be breaking for automation that relies on these names being static.**
+  - The containers in pods created by cert-manager have been renamed to better reflect what they do.
+This can be breaking for automation that relies on these names being static.
-- **In 1.11 the cert-manager Gateway API integration uses the v1beta1 API version.
-ExperimentalGatewayAPISupport alpha feature users must ensure that v1beta of Gateway API is installed in cluster.**
+  - The cert-manager Gateway API integration now uses the v1beta1 API version.
+ExperimentalGatewayAPISupport alpha feature users must ensure that v1beta of Gateway API is installed in cluster.

 ### v0.28.1